Baltimore airport officials find another rocket launcher, the second this week

 (CNN) — Finding one rocket launcher in someone's luggage is unusual for security officials, but two in one week is unheard-of.

-An Air Force sergeant brought it back as a military souvenir, just the another launcher found in luggage at the airport on Monday.
+An Air Force sergeant brought it back as a military souvenir, just like another launcher found in luggage at the airport on Monday.

 Even though the rocket launcher wasn't found to be dangerous, it was not allowed on the servicemember's flight home.
 The fire marshal's bomb squad is holding on to the device until it can be safely returned to the owner.